-Candidate James (Jim) M. Hamlin

-District/Agency Burney Water District ويتستش

-Work Address 20222 Hudson St. Burney, Ca. 96013

-Work Phone (530) 335-3582 Cell Phone

-The name or nickname and any designations (i.e. CPA, SDA, etc.) you enter here will be printed on the official ballot, exactly as submitted.
+Candidate James (Jim) M. Hamlin District/Agency Burney Water District Work Address 20222 Hudson St. Burney, Ca. 96013 Work Phone (530) 335=3582 Cell Phone The name or nickname and any designations (i.e. CPA, SDA, etc.) you enter here will be printed on the official ballot, exactly as submitted.
 Why do you want to serve on the SDRMA Board of Directors?
-(Response Required)

-Hope to serve and help with decisions being made to both strengthen SDRMA and move into new areas.
+(Response Required) Hope to serve and help with decisions being made to both strengthen SDRMA and move into new areas.
 Our districts are facing new challenges constantly.
 What Board or committee experience do you have that would help you to be an effective Board Member?
-(SDRMA or any other organization) (Response Required)

-See Next

-November 2017
+(SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required) (SDRMA or any other organization) (Response Required)

 What special skills, talents, or experience (including volunteer experience) do you have?
-(Response Required)

-September 1972 until January 2014, owned and operated a Insurance brokerage

-Sold business and retired.
+(Response Required) September 1972 until January 2014, owned and operated a Insurance brokerage Sold business and retired.
 Board Member of Mayers Memorial Hospital District From 1990 until 2014 Served on the Associal of Hospital Districts for six years.

-Served on the board of Burney Water District the previous six years.
+Served on the hoard of Burney Water District the previous six years.
 Current Serving on Mayers Memorial Hospital Financial Board.

-SDRMA Board must be strong and protect the concerns of their members.
-Need to have a listening ear for the districts that are represented.
+What is your overall vision for SDRMA?
+(Response Required) to have a listening ear for the districts that are represented.
 Need to use caution when jumping into new areas, not jepordise their strong programs and beliefs for new programs.
 I certify that I meet the candidate qualifications as outlined in the SDRMA election policy.
 I further certify that I am willing to serve as a director on SDRMA's Board of Directors.
 I will commit the time and effort necessary to serve.
 Please consider my application for nomination/candidacy to the Board of Directors.
+Candidate Signature January 11 Hande Date 3-27-2019